 Ken Aguado (Executive Producer) has been a studio executive and producer for over 25 years.
-He has written dozens of articles about filmmaking and is also the author of the bestselling how-to book, The Hollywood Pitching Bible.
-His producer credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God, which he also wrote, is now in post-production.
+In addition to producing, he has also written dozens of articles about filmmaking and is also the author of the bestselling how-to book, The Hollywood Pitching Bible.
+His producer credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God, which he also wrote, will be in theaters in 2018.

 Arash Ayrom (Editor) is an editor, post producer, and filmmaker living in Los Angeles.
 Born in Tehran, Iran, he dreams in film, lusts after cars, and writes about hamburgers.
 He’s also a big proponent of technology, especially in the democratization of the filmmaking process.
 His infrequently updated website is www.arashayrom.com.